rbika/dotfiles-macos/README.md

 Development Environment Setup (macOS)
 =====================================

-Here are the steps I follow to set up a new mac
+Here are the steps I follow to set up a new mac (Big Sur updated).

 Tools
 -----